Insider Tips From Local Experts

 Edible Plants in the Arizona Desert

 There are hundreds of edible plants in the Sonoran Desert and Native cultures have been harvesting them for food and medicinal purposes for centuries.
-In fact, cactus fruits, in general, are known for being high in vitamins A and C, while other parts of desert plants provide good sources of protein.
+In fact, cactus fruits, in general, are known for being high in vitamins A and C, while other parts of edible desert plants provide good sources of protein.

 The best way to identify and experience edible desert plants is with a well-trained guide showing you the way (do not attempt to eat any desert plants unless you are 100% certain the plant is edible and that you are preparing it correctly).
 Most professional Jeep and Hummer tour guides are well-versed in desert botany and can show you exactly which plants are safe to eat.
 Here is a quick look at some of the most recognizable edible plants in Arizona.